MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Add a new MVC models.
+1. Add new MVC models.

-2. Write the Create actions for GET and POST HTTP verbs.
+2. Write the Create action for GET HTTP verb.

-3. Create the Delete actions for GET and POST HTTP verbs.
+3. Write the Create action for POST HTTP verb.

 #### Task 1: Create a new model.